 Background research revealed that the D.R. has no national hearing screening protocol, suggesting that many children are left with undetected hearing loss.
 Although the capital city of Santo Domingo has a newly established audiology-training program that has started to provide substantial improvements in resources for individuals with hearing loss, resources outside of the capital city for hearing health remain scarce.

 Dylan’s project centered on testing the hearing of children living in the underserved and impoverished bateys – which are settlements around sugar plantations.
-Each day he traveled to a different batey on a bus with volunteers working to build schools, churches, or to set up mobile medical clinics.
+Each day he traveled to a different batey on a bus with volunteers working to build schools, and churches or to set up mobile medical clinics.

 SHOEBOX offers an interactive game-play interface that lets the children test their hearing while essentially playing a game.
 They select and drag an image on the screen based on whether or not they hear tones presented at different frequencies.
 The children enjoyed being tested so much that they would often ask if they could keep playing the game even after the test was complete.